GridProtectionAlliance/go2cs/docs/README.md

 * Convert Go code into visually similar C# code -- see [conversion strategies](ConversionStrategies.md).
   * Go is a minimalist language, as such it provides high-level functionality provided by the compiler.
 Converted C# code will have more visible code than Go used to provide equivalent functionality, however most of this code will be behind the scenes in separate files using partial class functionality.
 * Convert Go units test to C# and verify results are the same (TBD).
+  * For most unit tests defined in Go, it should be possible to create an equivalent converted C# unit test.
+In many cases it may also be possible to successfully compare "outputs" of both unit tests as an additional validation test.
+* Convert Go code into managed C# code.
   * Conversion always tries to target managed code, this way code is more portable.
-  * If there is no possible way for managed code to accomplish a specific task, an option always exists to create a [native interop library](http://www.mono-project.com/docs/advanced/pinvoke/) that works on multiple platforms, i.e., importing code from a `.dll`/`.so`/`.dylib`.
+If there is no possible way for managed code to accomplish a specific task, an option always exists to create a [native interop library](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) that works on multiple platforms, i.e., importing code from a `.dll`/`.so`/`.dylib`.
 Even so, the philosophy is to always attempt to use managed code, i.e., not to lean towards native code libraries, regardless of possible performance implications.
 Simple first.

 ## Project Status